Close

 3. We want to show the difference between good and evil.
 Therefore, we read books where a good hero defeats a bad monster.

 4. We don’t know how to explain certain things or provide answers to some complex questions.
-Therefore, we tell mystical and paranormal stories.
+Therefore, we tell urban legends and paranormal stories.

-5. It seems to us that horror films are fun and that we are trying to give more emotions to our children.
+5. It seems to us that scary movies are fun and that we are trying to give more emotions to our children.
 For the same reason, we dress up for Halloween and make some spooky jokes.

 6. We devalue the experiences of our children.
 Therefore, we ridicule their fears and make ironic comments about their fantasies.

 7. Last but not least, we are anxious.
 It seems to us that we are experiencing it because of some objective matters, such as mortgage payments, health status, income level, and so on.
-Nevertheless, our children can only sense that we are worried without an explanation.
+Nevertheless, our children can only sense that we are worried without an explanation, which can exacerbate existing anxiety disorders.

 child scared of monsters